GetIndex

 - This function returns indices, representing the location of all the degrees of freedom of physical variable given by

-. - The physical variable is defined by
+ivar, at nodes given innodenum. - The physical variable is defined by

-physical variable times the size ofnodenum
+DOFdefined for theivarphysical variable times the size ofnodenum.

 Interface 6